Updated on 2025-07-02 GMT+08:00

 Specifies the algorithm used by the load balancer to distribute traffic.
 The following options are available:

-- Connection ID: This algorithm is available when you have selected QUIC for Backend Protocol.
-This algorithm allows requests with different connection IDs to be routed to different backend servers and ensures that requests with the same connection ID are routed to the same backend server.
+• Connection ID: This algorithm is available when you have selected QUIC for Backend Protocol.
+This algorithm allows requests with the same connection ID to be routed to the same backend server.

 For more information about load balancing algorithms, see Load Balancing Algorithms.